 As part of my tribute to Nokia’s devices and services division that is now a part and parcel of Microsoft, I thought I would do a brief feature on the legendary Symbian OS.
 If you grew up in the age of Android OS and iOS, you should read this.

 Symbian had its roots in EPOC, which later became Symbian Ltd. Different software platforms were created from Symbian.
 One of them was Series 60 or S60, created by Nokia in 2001.
-Years later, the other mainstream versions of Symbian, S80 (used in the Nokia Communicators) and UIQ (used by Sony Ericsson and Motorola) were shut down and S60 became the defacto Symbian version.
-The Japanese had their own version of Symbian which they continued with, Japan having always been a different kettle of fish from the rest of the world in mobile matters.
+Years later, the other mainstream versions of the operating system, S80 (used in the Nokia Communicators) and UIQ (used by Sony Ericsson and Motorola) were shut down and S60 became the defacto Symbian version.
+The Japanese had their own version of the OS which they continued with, Japan having always been a different kettle of fish from the rest of the world in mobile matters.

 Perhaps the most iconic S60 smartphone is the Nokia N95, pictured below.
 It was widely acclaimed as the best smartphone ever on any platform in its day.
 It sold like hot cake in a children’s playground, even outselling the original iPhone.

 In 2008, Nokia purchased Symbian and made it open source.
-Symbian was the world’s most popular smartphone OS till 2010, when it was overtaken by Android.
+It was the world’s most popular smartphone OS till 2010, when it was overtaken by Android.
 Symbian had evolved from the beginning and reigned for about 10 years, but was now in an age where it couldn’t keep up.
-In 2011, Nokia stopped work on Symbian OS.
-In January 2014, Nokia shut down its lifeline by barring new app contributions to the Nokia Store, effectively ending its extended life, though they had already stopped shipping Symbian devices months earlier.
+In 2011, Nokia stopped work on the operating system.
+In January 2014, Nokia shut down its lifeline by barring new app contributions to the Nokia Store, effectively ending its extended life, though they had already stopped shipping devices with the OS months earlier.

 Symbian was a great smartphone OS in its time, and I have nothing but praise for it.
-Nothing created lives forever.
-Symbian has since been pronounced dead and buried, but it will always be remembered in the annals of smartphone history.
+It powered a wide range of smartphones in different shapes, form factors, and flavours.
+Every smartphone brand worth its salt made phones running this OS.
+But nothing created lives forever.
+It has since been pronounced dead and buried, but it will always be remembered in the annals of smartphone history.

 Founder of MobilityArena.
 Yomi’s journey in mobile started in 2001.
 Besides obsessing over mobile phones, he also started creating WAP sites (early mobile-friendly websites created with WML).
 He began writing about phones in 2004 and has been at it since then.
 He has owned over 200 devices, from Symbian, Palm, PocketPC/Windows Mobile, BlackBerry/BB10, webOS, Windows Phone, Firefox, Ubuntu Touch, to Android, iOS, and KaiOS operating systems.